wikimedia/mediawiki-extensions-TimedMediaHandler/README.md

 Configuration documentation is canonically provided at: https://www.mediawiki.org/wiki/Extension:TimedMediaHandler

+## Updates in 2026

+The `ogv.js` WebAssembly codec shim has been removed as Safari and Edge now support WebM VP8/VP9/Vorbis/Opus playback natively.

+For iPhones and iPads prior to iOS 17.4, consider enabling the 144p MJPEG fallback transcode used on Wikimedia sites or MP4/H.264 transcodes if your licensing situation allows it.

 ## Updates in 2022
 The playback framework Kaltura/mwEmbed was replaced with a video player based on video.js